eproxus/asdf-kerl/README.md

+This experimental plug-in has been superceded by changes in the official [`asdf-erlang`](https://github.com/asdf-vm/asdf-erlang) plug-in.
+It is recommended to install that one directly by running `asdf plugin-add erlang`.

-# asdf-kerl
+# ~~asdf-kerl~~
-Erlang plugin for the
+Experimental Erlang plugin for the
 [asdf version manager](https://github.com/asdf-vm/asdf) backed by [kerl](https://github.com/kerl/kerl).